mullervasconcelos/getting-cleaning-data/CodeBook.md

 	4. Axis (x, y, z)
 	5. Magnitude (mag)

-- The columns of the dataset HAR.csv and HAR2.csv correspond to the following variables:
+- The columns of the dataset HAR.txt and HAR2.txt correspond to the following variables:

  [1] "subject" (integer - {1:30})